-Thus, given a planetesimal belt similar in mass to the present-day asteroid belt, secular chaos driven by planets larger than $\sim 10 \ME$ beyond $\sim 10 \AU$ can sustain metal accretion rates consistent with observations across most of the WD cooling sequence.
+On the whole, Fig.\ \ref{fig:Mext_age} shows that secular chaos driven by planets larger than $\sim 10 \ME$ beyond $\sim 10 \AU$ can sustain metal accretion rates consistent with observations across most of the WD cooling sequence.
+This depends on the assumed configuration of outer planets and the mass of the planetesimal belt.
+Some configurations perform better than others: For an initial belt mass of $10^{-3} \ME$, B1 predicts no observable metal accretion until after $1 \Gyr$ of cooling, and even then $\dot{M}_{\rm ext}$ remains relatively low.
+On the other hand, A2 with the same belt mass matches the middle-aged and old WD populations but predicts the onset of significant metal accretion after just $\sim 10 \Myr$, which is not observed \citep[but see][]{Steckloff+2021}.
+Three configurations that perform especially well are A1, C1, and B3: all of them are approximately consistent with the observed accretion rates across the full range of cooling ages we have considered.
+We note that our assumed initial planetesimal belt mass of $10^{-3} \ME$ is only twice the mass of the asteroid belt in the present-day Solar System.
+In some cases, increasing or decreasing the belt mass by a factor of $\sim 10$ somewhat improves the agreement with observations.
 The amount of mass that is expected to remain in a planetesimal belt after stellar evolution is uncertain, although some theoretical limits exist for the post-MS survival of planetesimals as a function of size, location, and stellar mass \citep[e.g.,][]{BW2010,VJG2014,Martin+2020}.
-However, it is encouraging that the accretion rates produced by secular chaos broadly agree with observations given only the mass of the Solar System asteroid belt.
-This reflects the high tidal-disruption efficiency of secular chaos.
+In any case, it is encouraging that the accretion rates produced by secular chaos broadly agree with observations even when the total mass of surviving planetesimals in the chaotic zone is relatively low.
+This reflects the high fraction of test particles that achieve extreme eccentricities through secular chaos.